 Universal Basic Income (UBI) is a government-guaranteed payment program for people in need.
-Its intention is to provide enough money to cover basic living expenses and improve recipients' financial security.
+The goal is to provide sufficient funds to cover basic living expenses and improve recipients' financial security.

 Direct Cash Transfers are payments made to eligible groups of people in need, often by governments or NGOs.
 They can be provided either conditionally or unconditionally.
 Cash transfers allow recipients to obtain a range of goods and services of their choice directly from local markets and service providers.